HVLepage/cavep-unah/_posts/2023-11-16-November2023Fieldwork.markdown

 ### Water

 ![November2023Fieldwork](/assets/posts/11.23RC01.JPG)
-Ing.Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Cachi at RC01.
+UNAH students taking a water sample from the river Cachi at RC01.

 ![November2023Fieldwork](/assets/posts/11.23RC02.JPG)
-Ing.Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Cachi at RC01.
+UNAH student Bradford Sanchez Zea using the Valeport flowmeter to record the velocity of the river Cachi at RC02.

 ![November2023Fieldwork](/assets/posts/11.23Q1.1.JPG)
-Ing.Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Cachi at RC01.
+Ing.Santos Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Opanccay at Q1.1.

 ![November2023Fieldwork](/assets/posts/11.23Q1.3.JPG)
-Ing.Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Cachi at RC01.
+Ing.Michel Huisa and two UNAH students using the Valeport flowmeter to record the velocity of the river Opanccay (norte) at Q1.3.

 ![November2023Fieldwork](/assets/posts/11.23Q2.3.JPG)
-Ing.Herrera and two UNAH students using the Valeport flowmeter to record the velocity of the river Cachi at RC01.
+Two UNAH students using the Valeport flowmeter to record the velocity of the river Huanta at Q2.3.

 ### Water sample analysis in the Laboratory

 ![November2023Fieldwork](/assets/posts/11.23Lab1.JPG)
-Ing.
+UNAH students use the Geopump to filter and transfer a sample prior to further analysis.

 ![November2023Fieldwork](/assets/posts/11.23Lab2.JPG)
-Ing.
+UNAH students carry out titration to test the alkalinity of the sample.

 ![November2023Fieldwork](/assets/posts/11.23Lab3.JPG)
-Ing.
+UNAH students carry out titration to test the alkalinity of the sample.

 ![November2023Fieldwork](/assets/posts/11.23Lab4.JPG)
-Ing.
+UNAH students carry out titration to test the alkalinity of the sample.